titusdmoore/tailpress/ewi-dev.md

 - `theme.json`
 	- This file is required by WordPress for block themes.
 	- This file also includes some global style information needed by the theme.

+## Known Issues and In-Progress Features
+- `npm run watch-sync` first run after initial git pull has a warning on page load.
+	- **Reason:** this is because `watch:blocks` is still running when browser-sync finishes.
+This means there is no build folder inside of flexible content.
+- Scaffold command to generate new flexible content blocks
+	- Runs like `create-react-app`
+	- Two options out of the gate `--with-react` and `--static`
+- Logic to prevent update button fails if you set new item to correct answer then delete in quiz block.
+- Add PHPUnit and XDebug to project and add them inside of package.json as scripts.
+- Move theme to be more inline with WordPress' block theme standards